Simpson Reef - Cape Arago

 A gradual slope of offshore rocks, reefs, and sandy beaches, Simpson Reef is a favorite resort location for seals and sea lions to haul out of the ocean.
 Northern Elephant Seals, Harbor Seals, Northern Sea Lions, and California Sea Lions haul out to give birth, nurse pups, breed, or simply to rest and sleep.

 Simpson Reef and Shell Island are also visible from Shore Acres State Park and along hiking trails between Shore Acres and Cape Arago.
-Constructed in 2003 at the end of Cape Arago Highway (North Cape Arago State Park), Simpson Reef Overlook provides a great opportunity for viewing and taking great photos of marine wildlife in its natural habitats.
+Constructed in 2003 at the end of Cape Arago Highway (North Cape Arago State Park), Simpson Reef Overlook offers a great opportunity to view and photograph marine wildlife in their natural habitats.

 Simpson Reef & Shell Island